 Why this programme?

 The bachelor's programme in European Studies originated from one core idea: It is impossible to understand modern-day Europe and European integration from the perspective of only one discipline.
-Take the ongoing economic crisis as an example.
-This crisis can never be fully understood from an economic or financial perspective alone.
+Take the ongoing COVID pandemic, or the economic crisis of 2008-2009 as examples.
+These crises can never be fully understood from an economic, political or financial perspective alone.
 In order to understand what is happening and to grasp how the European Union responds to this crisis, we also need to analyse the historical developments and different political and cultural backgrounds of European countries that are cooperating to manage the crisis.

 Societal and political challenges can only be understood in the broader socio-cultural contexts.
 Politics, law or economics alone are not enough to solve the European 'puzzle'.
 Therefore, European Studies adopts an interdisciplinary approach, combining insights and methods from political science, history, international relations, law, economics, philosophy, and sociology.